Zacarías Morán

-Dante Zacarías Morán Correa (born 22 February 1996) is an Argentine professional footballer who plays as a midfielder for Richmond Kickers in USL League One.
+Dante Zacarías Morán Correa (born 22 February 1996) is an Argentine professional footballer who plays as a midfielder for Spanish Tercera Federación club Atlético Pulpileño.

 Club career

 Morán started his career in the system of River Plate, joining in 2007.
 He first appeared in the senior team in April 2016 as an unused substitute for an Primera División match with Vélez Sarsfield.
 Morán made his professional debut on 25 May 2017 in a Copa Libertadores group stage victory over Independiente Medellín.
 In January 2018, after no further appearances for River, Morán completed a loan move to San Martín.
 He wouldn't feature for the Primera División team's senior side; though did appear on the bench once, for a Copa Argentina match with Villa Dálmine on 20 March 2019.

 Upon returning to his parent club, Morán was immediately loaned out to Primera B Nacional's Chacarita Juniors in July 2019.
 His debut arrived on 24 August in a 2–1 defeat away to Gimnasia y Esgrima, which he played the full duration of.
 He appeared seven times in total for El Tricolor.
 He returned to River Plate in early 2020, though wouldn't appear competitively for them before terminating his contract on 10 February 2021.

 On 24 February, Morán joined USL League One side Richmond Kickers.
-After two seasons in which he had 56 appearances, Morán signed a multi-year contract to remain with the club on 17 January 2023.
+After two seasons in which he had 56 appearances, Morán signed a multi-year contract to remain with the club on 17 January 2023.In January 2025, he would leave the club when his contract was declined by the Kickers.